 This project is partnering with Community Action Coalition for South Central Wisconsin ("CAC") who offers housing and supportive services across Dane County.
 CAC plans to work with the development team to help expand housing options for those who have difficulty obtaining housing and who may require supportive services.
-Additionally, the project is partnering with Midwest

-Affordable Housing Corporation as a nonprofit sponsor (funding application currently under consideration at FHLB Cincinnati).
-Horizon is also co-developing the project with Eminent Development Corporation.
-Eminent Development is led by Julian Walters who is a graduate of the ACRE program and is seeking experience in affordable housing development.
-Julian has and will continue to participate in meetings with municipal and community leaders (including required entitlements), financial modeling, and the LIHTC scoring process.
+Horizon Devlopment Group will also be partnering with Kaba Bah, a minority developer and a graduate of the ACRE program, who is seeking experience in affordable housing development.
+Kaba will participate in meetings with municipal and community leaders (including required entitlements), financial modeling, and the LIHTC scoring process.
+Kaba will also participate in writing and assembling the required LIHTC application materials.
 Following a tax credit award, areas of focus will include identifying an equity investor, fulfilling underwriting requirements of the lender and investor, design team oversight, and obtaining final approvals from the City of Madison.
-Once construction is completed, Eminent Development will be involved with ongoing asset management decisions, marketing strategies and optimization of property performance.
+Once construction is completed, Kaba will be involved with ongoing asset management decisions, marketing strategies, and optimization of property performance.